 St. Peter’s Seminary, Cardross.

-Le Corbusier never had one of his designs built in the UK, but the closest thing to a British Corbusian building might be St. Peter’s Seminary in Cardross, Scotland.
+St. Peter’s Seminary in Cardross, Scotland is a modern ruin.
 The building was designed by the Gillespie Kidd & Coia office and completed in 1966.
 One of head architects, Isi Metzstein, died last month, something I only found out after visiting the site last week.

 What you find when you go there – hidden on a hilltop just outside of Cardross, west of Glasgow – is amazing and horrific at the same time.
 The majestic piece of modernist architecture, featuring many imaginative elements, was practically obsolete by the time it was completed.
 The catholic institutions had witnessed decline, and by the end of the 1970s only some 20 students attended the college.After merely twenty years of use as a catholic college, seminary and monastery, the structure was abandoned in the early 1980s.